evilsocket/arc/README.md

 Browse `http://localhost:8080/` and login with the credentials you specified in the `config.json` file.

+## Export and import stores.

+You can export stores and their encrypted records to a JSON file:

+    # exports store with id 1 to ~/vault_store_1.json
+    ./vaultd -config config.json -output ~/vault_store_1.json -export -store 1

+Or

+    # exports all stores to ~/backup.json
+    ./vaultd -config config.json -output ~/backup.json -export

+Such export files can be later imported with:

+    ./vaultd -config config.json -import ~/backup.json

 ## Screenshots

 Both `vaultd` and the `Secrets Manager` app are work in progress, you might experience some differences with the following screenshots.